rita-s/Data_Analysis_Project_1/README.md

 ###### According to Jobscan, 99% of Fortune 500 companies use an Applicant Tracking System (ATS) as their recruitment strategy.
 ###### All ATS' store candidates' information by using keywords, so it's easy to parse and filter them.
 ###### If applicant's resume does not meet certain criteria, it is either flagged or auto-rejected.
-###### "Beat the ATS" Project aims to analyse the most popular tools and skills (keywords) for Data Analytics field and check if there is a relationship between those skills and earnings.
+###### "Beat the ATS" Project aims to analyse the most popular tools and skills (keywords) for Data Analytics field and check if there is a relationship between those skills, education and earnings.

 ### Research Questions: